ludwigschwardt/python-gnureadline/README.rst

 need for compilation and its slew of potential problems (especially on macOS).

-The module can be used with both Python 2.x and 3.x, and has been tested with Python versions 2.6, 2.7, 3.2, 3.3, 3.4, 3.5 and 3.6.
+The module can be used with both Python 2.x and 3.x, and has been tested with Python versions 2.6, 2.7, and 3.2 to 3.8.
 The first three numbers of the module version reflect the version of the underlying GNU readline library (major, minor and patch level), while any additional fourth number distinguishes different module updates based on the same readline library.

 This module is usually unnecessary on Linux and other Unix systems with default